scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** concentration, 10 minutes.

 You cause a small object no larger than a fist to emit a bright light.
 You may control the intensity of the light, from 1 tile of dim light up to 3 tiles of bright light and 3 tiles of dim light.
-The lights ranged can be doubled, requiring you to roll a concentration check against 1 bad die every turn.
+The lights ranged can be doubled, requiring you to roll a concentration save against 1 bad die every turn.
 While intensifying the light, any creatures that are sensitive to bright light add 1 terrible die to their attack rolls while in this spells bright light.

 The range of the maximum bright and dim light increases by 1 tile for every level cast above cantrip.
 At 5th level and above this light is considered sunlight.